 2015 was an important year as many designers and fashion labels got together to shatter the shackles of gendered clothing.
 Some brands merged their menswear and womenswear sections while others put out their unisex pieces on display.
 Androgynous models were also hired to promote this particular style of clothing.

 Has The Female Wardrobe Become More Masculine?

 Critics have raised concerns about the female wardrobe becoming more masculine after the rise in genderless fashion.
 Of course, this was coming since the time women decided to adorn blazers and jeans.
 However, this argument is baseless and reeks of hatred.

 This is how such critiques are responded: The genderless or unisex movement might have made womenswear slightly more masculine, but it still doesn’t take away from their feminine side.
 Some people also claim that the wave of men adorning feminine clothes was short-lived.

-The attitude of Gen Z seems different to genderless clothing since they’re more open as a generation.
+The attitude of Y2k Stylists seems different from genderless clothing since they’re more open as a generation.
 This has led us to believe that we have exciting years ahead as gender-neutral clothes might experience another powerful wave, leaving more room for exploration and self-expression.